winlaud/large-data-website/rabbit/new-zealand.md

 title: New Zealand White Rabbit
 type: rabbit
 size: Large
 summary: The **New Zealand White Rabbits** are a breed of rabbit,which are from New Zealand.
-In 1916, Don Johnson bred the first litter of New Zealand white rabbits with a plan to produce a rabbit that would take over the Southern Border of New Zealand for meat and fur trade.

 ---